-Alleweldt led the field office Geilweilerhof until the year 1995, his successor became Professor Dr. med.
-Reinhard Töpfer.
-Since 1996, special efforts have been made to take stock, identify, describe and evaluate the old ones landraces of the German-speaking area.
-In the institute's own herbarium, rare and already almost extinct varieties are reactivated and thereby secured.
+Alleweldt headed the Geilweilerhof branch until 1995, and was succeeded by Professor Dr. Reinhard Töpfer.
+Since 1996 special efforts have been made to take stock, identify, describe and evaluate the old ones landraces of the German-speaking area.
+In the institute's own herbarium, rare and almost extinct varieties are reactivated and thus secured.
 In the grape variety catalog VIVC (Vitis International Variety Catalog) with well over 20,000 entries, almost all grape varieties in the world are recorded with their synonyms.
-The institute has a high scientific competence for safe molecular genetics Identification of grape varieties.
+The institute has a high level of scientific competence for safe molecular genetics Identification of grape varieties.
 In this regard, the identification of the parents of Müller-Thurgau to call.

-Many have been very successful at the institute in recent decades new varieties created.
+Many of them have been very successful at the institute in recent decades new varieties created.
 Those were Bacchus.
 Calandro.
 Carmina.
 Castor. comtessa.
 Diana.
 Domina.
 Dr. Deckerrebe.
 Felicia.
 Forta.
 Gloria.
 Morio Muscat.
 Noblessa.
 Optima.
 Orion.
 Phoenix.
 Pollux.
 Sirius.
 Staufer.
-Reberger. regent and Villaris, After some changes in the ownership and ownership structure, it was finally in 2008 that the Julius Kühn Institute (JKI), which also includes the Institute for vine breeding Geilweilerhof.
+Reberger. regent and Villaris, After some changes in the structure of responsibility and ownership, the foundation of the Julius Kühn Institute (JKI), which also includes the Geilweilerhof Institute for Vine Breeding.